BA in French & Linguistics

 - Critical and analytical engagement with French/Francophone cultural and literary traditions, practices, genres, and great works.

-All students entering as freshmen in Fall 2018 and after will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
+All first-year, first-time students will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
 BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major.
 Students majoring in French & Linguistics will ordinarily, through coursework for the major, satisfy some of the BU Hub requirements in Philosophical, Aesthetic, and Historical Interpretation; Scientific and Social Inquiry; Quantitative Reasoning; Diversity, Civic Engagement, and Global Citizenship; Communication; and the Intellectual Toolkit.
 For further details about how the French & Linguistics major courses fit in with the Hub requirements, see the Linguistics Hub requirements website.
-Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, co-curricular experiences.
+Students can satisfy up to 15 of the 26 required Hub units from courses counting for the joint major.
+Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

 Five courses in French